Dynatrace (DT)

 Software is eating the world, increasing organizations’ reliance on digital-only solutions.
 As more workloads and applications move to the cloud, the reliability of the underlying cloud infrastructure becomes ever more critical and ever more complex.
 To solve this challenge, companies and their engineering teams have turned to a range of cloud monitoring tools that provide them with the visibility to troubleshoot issues in real-time.

 Examining a company’s long-term performance can provide clues about its quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last three years, Dynatrace grew its sales at a decent 22.3% compounded annual growth rate.
-Its growth was slightly above the average software company and shows its offerings resonate with customers.
+Thankfully, Dynatrace’s 24.1% annualized revenue growth over the last five years was solid.
+Its growth beat the average software company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Dynatrace Quarterly Revenue

-Looking further ahead, sell-side analysts expect revenue to grow 13.6% over the next 12 months, a deceleration versus the last three years.
-Despite the slowdown, this projection is admirable and indicates the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 14% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.
+At least the company is tracking well in other measures of financial health.

 6. Annual Recurring Revenue